Tournament regulation

 Play off

 The two first teams in each group will advance to play off A. The other teams in the group will advance to play off B. All play off games will be decided by the cup system, i.e. by direct elimination.
-A draw in the play off matches applies penalties directly.
+A draw in the play off matches applies penalties directly (five penalties per team).

 B11

-Class B11 will be played in accordance with the Swedish Floorball Federation (SIBF) rules for the age group, i.e. with four players on the court and a goalkeeper, on a smaller court and with junior size goals and there are no tables or play off counting.
-Instead there will be a group stage with 6-7 teams in each group.
+Class B11 will be played in accordance with the Swedish Floorball Federation (SIBF) rules for the age group, i.e. with four players on the court and a goalkeeper, on a smaller court and with junior size goals and there are no tables or play off.
+Instead a round robin series is played and all teams are guaranteed a minimum of five matches.
 Class B11 play with without suspensions.
 Penalties can be imposed.
 In the last match for each team each player will receive a medal.

-We reserve the right to merge classes if there are not enough teams registered.
+We reserve the right to merge or divide age categories if there are not enough or to many teams registered.

 § 4.
 Playing periods